Skip links

 • Proximity Rules: Clear instructions for which entities must appear in the same paragraph, the same section, or within a set number of sentences of each other.

 “The brief is everything.
-When writers understand not just what to say but where specific concepts need to appear relative to each other, the output is both search-smart and genuinely readable.
-Those two goals are not in conflict.” — Emulent Marketing Strategy Team
+When writers understand not just what to say but also where specific concepts need to appear relative to one another, the output is both search-smart and genuinely readable.
+Those two goals are not in conflict.” — Emulent Marketing Strategy Team.

 Step 4: Content Production Targeting American Pharmaceutical and Biotech Decision-Makers